By Stephanie Cook Broadhurst/The Mother List

 OK, I did enjoy 3-milers sprinkled throughout the week sans the little ones.
 To clear my head.
 To listen to music – and to just be alone.
 (In our house, even a shower does not guarantee solitude.)
 But anything beyond 4 or 5 miles made me nervous – not to mention the lack of time.
 I enjoyed sports growing up, but the demands of work and motherhood meant working out hardly ever worked out.

 So when my soon-to-be sister-in-law posed this suggestion, my hands got clammy: “We should run a race together!” she said, happily.
 She had run the Chicago Marathon.
 What a stud – I was seriously impressed.
 I had always coveted those shiny space blankets that runners wear after the race.
 Like a royal silver cape, you are elevated to Serious Athlete status.
-(Yes, I’m a bit nerdy about them.)
 I had seen a picture of her wearing a space blanket and was impressed.
-Me?
+But me?
 NEVER!
 At a family dinner she suggested we start with Chicago’s Soldier Field 10-Miler, where you get to run on the football field: “Finish on the 50!”
 Rah!
+It sounded like fun.

 Another time, my husband was trying to make a 7:30am train downtown and I had jogged further out than planned.
 I had to bolt home, so he could get to work on time.
 I nearly face planted on the sofa.
 My then 2-year-old daughter, munching a waffle, observed: “Mom, you are stiiinky – take a shower!
 Stiiiinky!”
 (This became her ongoing joke.)

 I nearly threw in the towel for good after the 18-mile training run.
 I had stopped at mile 17, unable to finish.
 “I’m done.
 I just can’t do this!”
-I screamed.
+I thought.

-I called my brother: “I’m not sure I’m going to run in the marathon.
+I called my brother.
+“I’m not sure I’m going to run in the marathon.
 It’s just not going to happen,” I told him.
 “My feet hurt, I mean really hurt.
 I can’t fathom going another 9 miles.
-I mean, really?”
+I mean, really?
+9 more miles – Isn’t 17 enough?”
 He had run a marathon the year before, so he gave me a much-needed pep talk.
 It boiled down to: Find the right pair of shoes – gear matters — and trust the training program.
 Just trust it.
 Also, don’t be afraid to stop and walk.
 All good advice.
 I then took a much-needed week off.
 (Yes, it’s OK to miss a few training runs.)

 Standing at the starting line, I noticed people of all ages and sizes ready to run.
 The man standing next to me was in his 60s and had run this marathon over 20 times.
 Once we started, the crowds kept me going.
 Signs like: “Run, Total Stranger, Run” and “The End Is Not Near” made me laugh.
 I eagerly looked for my family, as they held a giant butterfly balloon and cheered me on at different points.

-After crossing the finish line, I was enveloped in the crisp and soothing hug of a space blanket.
+After crossing the finish line, I was enveloped in the crisp, soothing hug of a space blanket.
 Like being wrapped in fall leaves.
 Ahh.
 Finished.

 When people say a marathon is mental — they aren’t joking.
 The lessons I learned included persistence, patience, commitment — keeping the goal in mind, even when it seems impossible.
 You develop an internal focus.
 These are lessons I’ve spoken to our kids about: Never give up.
 Hard work takes effort.
 Don’t ever limit yourself.
 And when the going gets really tough – take a day or two off – then dig in harder.